red-data-tools/YouPlot/README.md

 Options:
-    -O, --pass [VAL]         file to output standard input data to [stdout] for inserting uplot in the middle of Unix pipes -o, --output VAL         file to output results to [stderr] -d, --delimiter VAL      use DELIM instead of TAB for field delimiter -H, --headers            specify that the input has header row
+    -O, --pass [VAL]         file to output standard input data to [stdout] for inserting YouPlot in the middle of Unix pipes -o, --output VAL         file to output results to [stderr] -d, --delimiter VAL      use DELIM instead of TAB for field delimiter -H, --headers            specify that the input has header row